 , they all somehow fail to convince.
 It is easy to carp, since the riddle cannot be answered now its perpetrator is dead, but the evidence supporting all of the ‘solutions’ is weak.
 British Museum

 Just how do these scholars know the solution is unknowable?
 The brilliant Christian mathematician and philosopher Blaise Pascal argues humanity is incapable of certain knowledge and absolute ignorance, and too much and too little learning are extremes that escape us.
 Centuries after Pascal made this observation, Kurt Gödel furnished a famous mathematical proof that all but proved Pascal’s argument.
 The only thing we know with absolute certainty is that we can be absolutely certain of nothing.
 For better or worse, we reside in a universe predicated on faith.
 For academics to speak in such absolutes is contrary to their fashionable embrace of relativism, a dogma espoused with a degree of certainty only eclipsed perhaps by their fanaticism for it.
 Put another way, some scholars do not know what they do not know, elevating their ignorance to a form of pseudo-knowledge.
 Since they are incapable of unmasking the solution, they categorically deny that possibility for everyone else.
-If they cannot figure it out, then by definition nobody else can.
+If they cannot figure it out, they reason (rather unreasonably) that nobody else can either.
 No wonder Elgar was suspicious of career academics, balked when invited to join their ranks, and abandoned his lectures after enduring their scathing, cliquish criticisms.

 What is known with great confidence is that Elgar held a lifelong fascination for a wide range of puzzles such as anagrams, crossword puzzles, riddles and ciphers.
 His musical scores and letters are peppered with anagrams and secret codes.
 He also enjoyed creating new names.
 For example, the name he gave his only child – Carice – was a combination of his wife’s first and middle names (Caroline Alice).
 In March 1899 he called his new home Craeg Lea, a title created by reversing the letters of his last name (Craeg Lea), and adding the first letters of the first names of his daughter, wife, and himself (Carice, Alice, Edward).
 C.A.E. are the initials for his wife in the Enigma Variations, a work completed a month prior to relocating to Craeg Lea.
-He later created the palindrome Siromoris to serve as his telegraphic address, a name based on his two honors – a knighthood and the Order of Merit.
+He later devised the palindrome Siromoris to serve as his telegraphic address, a name based on his two honors – a knighthood (Sir) and the Order of Merit (OM).
 In correspondence he used this name as well as the opening bars of the Enigma Theme to represent himself.
-Since he wrote the Enigma theme, this identification is self-evident.
+Since he wrote the Enigma theme, this identification should be self-evident.

-Elgar’s keen interest in ciphers is well known, well established and beyond any reasonable doubt.
+Elgar’s keen interest in ciphers is well known, well established and well beyond any reasonable doubt.
 In April 1886 he attended a performance at the

 The fundamental allure of any puzzle is the prospect of solving it.
 Cryptograms were to Elgar what